Patron Registration Policy

 - The AMML shall provide on occasion complimentary membership to access its services and resources to identified and distinguished clientele.

-- An auto email notification is enabled for each registration form submission.
+- Email Notification: An auto email notification is enabled for each registration form submission.
 After initial registration process an email notification is send to the patron with login credentials to access library e-resources.

-- Al Maktoum Medical Library plays a key role supporting students and staff of MBRU as well as the wider medical community, by providing access to high-quality and authoritative information resources.
+Al Maktoum Medical Library plays a key role supporting students and staff of MBRU as well as the wider medical community, by providing access to high-quality and authoritative information resources.
+This policy outlines Collection Development and Management, of information resources in print and electronic formats including guidelines for selection and deselection, acquisition, cataloguing and preservation.

-This policy applies to all content and resources in electronic, print and all available formats.
+This policy applies to all content and resources in print and electronic formats.

 - The collection falls primarily within the subject scope as outlined in the National Library of Medicine Classification Scheme, (NLM) which is the international classification for medical libraries and the classification system used at AMML.

-- The AMML Collection comprises e-resources, including E-books, E-journals and databases.
+- The collection comprises of e-resources, including e-books, e-journals and databases.
 Print resources including books and journals and multi-media.

-- The collection will include electronic reference works and a wide selection of resources within the ambit of general reference such as atlases and thesauri.
+- The collection includes electronic reference works and a wide selection of resources within the ambit of general reference such as atlases and thesauri.

-- Selection criteria and evaluation of resource – the following factors are to be considered but not limited to when selecting and evaluating the Collection:
+The following factors are to be considered but not limited to when selecting and evaluating resources:

 - Usage statistics